madanyc/workfront-learn.en/help/manage-work/issues-requests/manage-incoming-requests.md

 ---
 title: Manage requests
-description: Learn how to find requests that have been submitted using dashboards, [!UICONTROL Home], the [!UICONTROL Requests] area, or the [!UICONTROL Teams] page in [!DNL  ].
+description: Learn how to find requests that have been submitted using dashboards, [!UICONTROL Home], the [!UICONTROL Requests] area, or the [!UICONTROL Teams] page in [!DNL  Workfront].
 feature: Work Management
 type: Article
 role: User